Papillary muscle

 The papillary muscles are muscles located in the ventricles of the heart.
-They attach to the cusps of the atrioventricular valves (also known as the mitral and tricuspid valves) via the chordae tendineae and contract to prevent inversion or prolapse of these valves on systole (or ventricular contraction).
-The papillary muscles constitute about 10% of the total heart mass.
+They attach to the cusps of the atrioventricular valves (the mitral valve between the left atrium and ventricle and the tricuspid valve between the right atrium and ventricle), via the chordae tendineae.
+They contract to prevent inversion or prolapse of these valves on systole (or ventricular contraction).

 Structure

-There are five total papillary muscles in the heart; three in the right ventricle and two in the left.
+There are five total papillary muscles in the heart; three in the right ventricle and two in the left ventricle.
 The anterior, posterior, and septal papillary muscles of the right ventricle each attach via chordae tendineae to the tricuspid valve.
 The anterolateral and posteromedial papillary muscles of the left ventricle attach via chordae tendineae to the mitral valve.

-Blood supply
+Blood supply to the left ventricle

 The mitral valve papillary muscles in the left ventricle are called the anterolateral and posteromedial muscles.